Brief

 In most tutorials, you'll be prompted to do error checking by doing glGetShaderiv, then glGetShaderInfoLog and printing it out...

-This library provides a convenience function (and more) to do that, and will also log the errors:
+This library provides a convenience function (and more) to do that, which will also log the errors:

 GLuint vertex_shader = vd_fw_compile_shader(GL_VERTEX_SHADER, VERTEX_SOURCE);